-In the case of studies and projects or the part of them that is subcontracted, the verification is carried out in accordance with 6.3.5 as a design activity.
+In the case of studies and projects or the part of them that is subcontracted, verification is carried out in accordance with 6.3.5 as a further design activity.

-The verification of the remaining products (test equipment, consumables, cleaning services, maintenance, etc.) that may affect the quality of the service, OSH or generate an environmental impact is carried out before they are made available to the customer by the user and are subject to periodic checks, where appropriate, by a TYPSA Group technician in accordance with what is indicated in the purchase documents and in 6.5.1 or by an independent team approved to carry out such checks.
+The verification of the remaining products (test equipment, consumables, cleaning services, maintenance, etc.) that may affect the quality of service, OSH or generate an environmental impact is carried out before they are made available to the customer by the user and are subject to periodic checks, where appropriate, by a TYPSA Group technician as indicated in the purchase documents and at6.5.1 or by an independent team approved to carry out such checks.